Employment for People with Disability

 Disability Employment Services

-On 1 March 2010, the Australian Government introduced the new Disability Employment Services (formerly Disability Employment Network and Vocational Rehabilitation Services), delivering employment assistance for job seekers with disability.
-Disability Employment Services are delivered by a network of organisations around Australia.
+Disability Employment Services (DES) deliver employment assistance for job seekers with disability.
+DES is delivered by a network of organisations around Australia.
 These organisations play a specialist role in helping people with disability, injury or health condition get ready to look for a job, find a job and keep a job.
 They offer a range of supports to meet individual needs, including:

 - help to prepare for work including training in specific job skills